Study support

 Student healthcare services and when something goes wrong

-At SLU, we want our students to feel well.
-That’s why you always have access to some form of student health service, as well as studenthälsa.se.
-Did you know that you are insured during your studies?
-What should you consider if you become ill?
-Below, you can also find information about support in the event of an incident.
+At SLU, we are committed to our students' wellbeing.
+That is why you have access to student health services, as well as studenthälsa.se.
+Did you know that you are insured while you study?
+What should you do if you fall ill?
+Below, you can also find information about support in the event of an emergency or incident.

 You can find more information on the student healthcare page.

-Read more about student insurance and how to report an injury.
+Find out more about student insurance and how to make a claim.

 The main entrance at SLU Uppsala.